Learn everything you need to know about the South Korean digital nomad visa, including how to apply, costs, requirements, eligibility, and more.

 The minimum is calculated from your gross income, in other words, before tax.
 If your embassy has been giving you a different answer, please contact us, we are trying to bring these issues to the government officials.

-As the visa is in its pilot phase, we recommend to contact the National Tax Service Consultation Center (126 without area code) for more information.
+We recommend contacting the National Tax Service Consultation Center (126 without area code), a tax expert, or a tax accountant for more information.

-We also recommend you check out the #taxes-in-korea channel in our Discord server, where many of our members have been discussing this topic in regards to their various employement and personal situations.
+We also recommend you check out the #taxes-in-korea channel in our Discord server, where many of our members (with the digital nomad visa) have been discussing this topic at length and can share their experiences.

 From the documents your submit: pay stubs, bank statements, account transactions, etc. Right now, it will still be a case-by-case decision since there are no proper guidelines to follow.
 Embassies and officials still don't know how things will proceed as the visa was just launched.